TheeKingZa/alx-higher_level_programming/0x12-javascript_warm_up/README.md

 ------------------------------------

-* How to Create Variables and Constants
+* How to Create Variables and Constants?
 ----------------------------------------
   In JavaScript, you can create variables using var, let, or const keywords.